 If you’re taking BART, you’ll want to get off on Market Street.
 The hotel is about half a mile away, but the steep roads make it quite a work out.

-Hilton San Francisco Check-in
+Hilton San Francisco Financial District check-in

 Based on the rate I had paid, I half expected to be told off at check-in.
 Instead, the agent was very friendly and welcoming.
 I wasn’t expecting any elite benefits since the HHonors rep had previously informed me I wasn’t eligible.
 However, the agent asked for my membership information anyway.
 I handed it over, thinking the system would prompt him to deny me my benefits.
 Not so.
 I was given an upgrade to a club level room with a view and invited to use the lounge.

-Hilton San Francisco Club Room
+Hilton San Francisco Financial District club room

 When I got to my room, I was pretty pleased, especially with the view: